Cover: Santa Barbara Beach &Golf Resort pools, Curacao

 With that, I kicked into overdrive finding all the spots we needed to cover in the 24 hours we’d be on the ground on our first visit back to Curaçao in over a decade.
-Following a quick 35-minute flight from Aruba that landed mid-day, our plan was to head to the hotel we’d found, drop the bags, and set out on a whirlwind visit of the island.
+Following a quick 35-minute flight from Aruba that landed mid-day, our plan was to head to the hotel we’d found, drop the bags, and set out on a whirlwind visit to the island.

 Arriving at the gate of the resort, we looked at each other and said, “Wow, this place is nice.”
 A change of plans was in the air.